typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `number`

-Set the maximum length the string can have.
+Sets the maximum length the string can have.

 Example: